gatsbyjs/gatsby/examples/using-remark/src/pages/2017-04-04---code-and-syntax-highlighting/index.md

 ![](jeremy-bishop-262119.jpg)
 *Photo by [Jeremy Bishop](https://unsplash.com/@tidesinourveins) via [Unsplash](https://unsplash.com/?photo=XxpCNQ_w3is)*

-<a name="code"></a>

-## Code and Syntax Highlighting

 Code blocks are part of the Markdown spec, but syntax highlighting isn't.
 However, many renderers support syntax highlighting.
-We use [PrismJS](http://prismjs.com/); to see the complete list of supported languages, and how to write the language names, see the [PrismJS homepage](http://prismjs.com/#languages-list).
+In [gatsby-remark-prismjs][1], we use 🤔 [PrismJS][2].

+## Inline code

 ```no-highlight
 Inline `code` has `back-ticks around` it.